ctsit/auto_populate_fields/README.md

 #### @DEFAULT-FROM-PREVIOUS-EVENT
 Sets a field's default value based on its own value in a previous event.
 To map the default value from another field, you may specify the source field name as a parameter to the action tag, e.g `@DEFAULT-FROM-PREVIOUS-EVENT="source_field"`.
 Analogously to `@DEFAULT_<N>`, `@DEFAULT-FROM-PREVIOUS-EVENT_<N>` is also provided.

-If your events are not necessarily arranged in a chronological order, you can setup a date field to be responsible for tracking the actual sequence of events.
-To do that, go to your project page, then access External Modules (at the left sidebar), and then click on Auto Populate Fields configure button:
+If your events are not necessarily arranged in a chronological order, you can enable an option to auto-detect the last chronological event.
+To do that, go to your project page, then access External Modules (at the left sidebar), and then click on Auto Populate Fields configuration button:

 ![Default from previous event configuration](img/default_from_previous_event_config.png)